 - the application is invalid - the application was 'unnecessary' at the time it was made - the application was made because of a mistake made by the department - the applicant died before a decision was made on the application.

-Refund enquiries and requests should be directed to the Special Humanitarian Processing Centre as .
+Released by Department of Home Affairs Refund enquiries and requests should be directed to the Special Humanitarian Processing Centre a s.
 22(1)(a)(ii)